 If you’re not recruited to college soccer schools

 Then you have the players who were never recruited & who don’t know where to start or what to do next.
-These are the players that need to contact as many schools as possible asap so that you can get your name out there.
+These are the players that need to contact as many schools as possible.
 Be willing to travel and tryout with several schools.
 Get a great highlight video!
 This takes time and self belief.
-I believe in you and would love to help you out even more than I have so far.
 Take a look at the chart below to learn more about the opportunity.